liuyanguu/SHAPforxgboost/README.md

  and force plot and relies on the SHAP implementation provided by 'XGBoost' and 'LightGBM'.
  Please refer to ['slundberg/shap'](https://github.com/slundberg/shap) for the original implementation of SHAP in Python.

-All the functions except force plot return `ggplot` object, it is possible to add more layers.
+All the functions except the force plot return `ggplot` object thus it is possible to add more layers.
 The dependence plot `shap.plot.dependence` returns `ggplot` object if without the marginal histogram by default.

 To revise feature names, you could define a global variable named `new_labels`, the plotting functions will use this list as new feature labels.
 The `SHAPforxgboost::new_labels` is a placeholder default to `NULL`.
 Or you could just overwrite the labels by adding a `labs` layer to the `ggplot` object.